2018 Spring Break Study Abroad Blog: Grenada

 After breakfast, we headed off to Grenville to our final health fair.
 We arrived at St. Andrews Anglican Primary School in Grenville and we set up our stations for the health fair with other nursing students from Saint George’s University, or SGU.
 There were a total of seven stations that included height, weight, BMI, blood pressure, blood sugar, nutrition education, dental hygiene, breast exams and a station for children.
-At the health fair, each UF nursing student was paired with SGU nursing student at each station.
+At the health fair, each UF nursing student was paired with a SGU nursing student at each station.
 This gave us an opportunity to learn about SGU nursing students’ curriculum and skills.

-Many families with children came to get their health exam while their children were entertained at the children’s station filled with crafts.
+Many families with children came to get their health exam while their children were entertained at the children’s station, filled with crafts.
 With the help of a nursing student, the children were making beautiful flowers and paper plate fan design.

 Furthermore, we served about 130 people Saturday ranging in age from six to 87.
-After we cleaned up, we had a debriefing with the SGU students where we discussed the differences between Grenada and U.S. health care.
+After we cleaned up, we had a debriefing with the SGU students, where we discussed the differences between Grenada and U.S. health care.
 At the end, we all noticed that our focus as nurses is to provide the best quality of care by advocating and teaching our patients about their health.

-Following the health fair, we took a drive in St. Patrick to see a sulfur springs.
+Following the health fair, we took a drive in St. Patrick to see sulfur springs.
 We were able to go up to the springs, and many of us got a sulfur mask on our arms.
-The sulfur was muddy brown color and is used for eczema, sunburns, psoriasis and exfoliation.
+The sulfur was a muddy brown color and is used for eczema, sunburns, psoriasis and exfoliation.
 Our arms were so soft and smooth it felt like a baby’s bottom!
 We then took a scenic drive home and saw Lake Antoine on the way.

 After arriving back at Groom’s Beach Resort, we turned right around and went to Ms. Ann Hopkins’ house for a lovely dinner and some closing words about the trip.
 We gave Ms. Hopkins, Ms. Simon, who is her assistant, and our driver and tour guide Trevor some gifts to show our appreciation for their endless patience and hospitality during our trip.